PetruczaRuben/CalendarJS/README.md

 ### Technologies used

 - HTML5
-- CSS3 - Sass
+- CSS3
 - Javascript
 - Parcel
 - NPM
+- UUID
+- Date-FNS

 ### What did I learn?

 This project helped me improve my skills in multiple areas.

-- I gained experience using and implementing the MVC software design pattern
-- I leveled up my UI/UX design skills
-- This was the first time I got myself into using Sass and having a fundamental CSS file structure
+- I got more comfortable using npm and installing third-party libraries to accelarate my workflow.
+I used UUID for generating uniqe IDs and Date-FNS to make working with dates easier.
+These libraries were really great to work with!
+- I was forced to manage 'state' in vanilla javascript.
+- Taking advantage of the short circuting abilities of && and || instead of using the ternary operator.
+- The biggest challange was to calculate if the events of a day are overflowing or not, and then dynamically displaying the 'Show More +2' button

 ### Credit

-_The project architecture and design were heavily inspired by [Jonas Schmedtmann](https://twitter.com/jonasschmedtman)_
+_The project was inspired by [Kyle](https://courses.webdevsimplified.com/)_